DRM License Issuance

 To play the packaged content on a client device, you must acquire a DRM license from that device.
-Licensing can be done in two ways: callback and token.
-Please refer to the table below for the differences and advantages and disadvantages of the two methods.
+Licensing can be done in three ways: callback, token, and token proxy type.
+Please refer to the table below for the differences and advantages and disadvantages of the methods.

-The below documents describe how to issue DRM licenses, such as callback and token methods.
+The below documents describe how to issue DRM licenses.

 License Token Guide

 In the license token scenario, the service site generates a license token of a predefined specification and delivers it to the client, and the client acquires DRM license using the token.
 This document describes how to issue a token-based license.Read More

 This document describes the certificate registration process required to integrate FairPlay DRM.Read More